 Leica Q3 43: Is it a real APO lens?

-The lens on the Leica Q3 43 is "an APO design" by two Japanese designers (Takehiro Nishioka and Yoshiaki Kurioka), and like the 28mm Summilux on the Leica Q3, Leica takes advantage of it being a fixed lens, meaning that the lens designers can use digital lens distortion correction and more, because the lens only has to perform on this specific camera.
+The lens on the Leica Q3 43 is "an APO design" by two Japanese designers (Takehiro Nishioka and Yoshiaki Kurioka), with additional knowledge, technology nd craftsmanship added by Leica in the final Leica Q3 43 edition.
+Like the 28mm Summilux on the Leica Q3, Leica takes advantage of it being a fixed lens, meaning that the lens designers can use digital lens distortion correction and more, because the lens only has to perform on this specific camera.

 How to read the MTF's: The higher up the lines are, the better (sharpness and details/clarity).
 Left side of the graph is center of the frame, right side is at the edge of the frame.
 In short, the Q3 43 APO is on par with the 50mm APO made for the SL system, and superior to the 50mm APO for the M system.
 From Fred Miranda Forum.How to read the MTF's: The higher up the lines are, the better sharpness (and details/clarity).
 Left side of the graph is center of the picture frame, right side is at the edge of the picture frame.
 In short, the Q3 43 APO is on par with the 50mm APO made for the SL system, and superior to the 50mm APO for the M system.